Handy Hints

 The use of a good trellis can be an asset when positioned correctly within the garden.

-Heavy-duty trellis is recommended and the supporting posts should be sturdy and set 2 feet
+Heavy-duty trellis is recommended and the supporting posts sturdy and set 2 feet in the

-in the ground with concrete.
-My advice is, if you are unsure, contact me and I will come
+ground with concrete.
+My advice is, if you are unsure, contact me and I will come and view

 Archways and pergolas